AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module14/ex4.md

 ![Adobe Experience Platform Data Collection Setup](./images/gcf3.png)

-On your demo website, navigate to a product, like for instance **Nadia Elements Shell**.
+On your demo website, navigate to a product, like for instance **DEIRDRE RELAXED-FIT CAPRI**.

 ![Adobe Experience Platform Data Collection Setup](./images/gcf3a.png)